Subscription Modal Banner

 • Additional option for parents to avail of Philam Life’s term life insurance

 Pros: This is an affordable product if you want to ensure your child’s education in the future.
-It provides life protection and offers guaranteed cash payouts when your child turns 18.
+It provides life protection and guarantees cash payouts when your child turns 18.

 Cons: The issue age for parents is up to 55 years old only.
 And the ₱20,000 minimum premium payment is only for annual payment modes.
 For monthly, quarterly, and semi-annual modes of payment, the minimum premium is ₱30,000.